-New Paths in Middle Garden
+Paths in Middle Garden

 Sweeping in a graceful curve though Middle Garden I've created a new access path, surfaced with soft bark mulch.
 A little side path leads down to the huge Gunnera at the water's edge.
 It's the best way to properly appreciate many of the rhododendrons in the middle of Middle Garden.

 In Goes the Path